ChromaPIE/betmma-mods-ZHCN-Locale/README.md

 - Art Gallery (Hieroglyph + Abstract Art): +1 Ante to win.
 When Boss Blind is defeated, randomly get one of the following: +1 hand, +1 discard or -1 Ante.
 - Slate (Petroglyph + Bonus+): Permanently increases Stone Card bonus by +100 extra chips.
 Stone Cards don't take up space when played.
 - Gilded Glider (Gold Bar + Bonus+): When a Gold Card gives money, if the card to its right isn't enhanced, transfer the Gold Card enhancement from this card to that card.
+- Mirror (Flipped Card + Omnicard): When a Steel Card scores, the card to its right triggers one more time.

 # Betmma Voucher Pack: Adds a Booster Pack called Voucher Pack, allowing you to redeem 1 of 3 vouchers
 This mod's code is based on [Coupon Book mod](https://github.com/nicholassam6425/balatro-mods/blob/main/balamod/mods/p_coupon_book.lua) which is for Balamod, and I ported it into steamodded.